 All applications and add-ins created with MATLAB Compiler are executed using MATLAB Runtime, a collection of shared libraries and code that enables you to share MATLAB programs internally with decision makers and colleagues, or externally with clients and customers.
 You can package your application with MATLAB Runtime or have your users download it when they install your application.

-Develop applications on one platform and deploy them to a server or workstation running on any other supported platform.
+Develop web apps on one platform and deploy them to a server or workstation running on any other supported platform.
 Your end users can install and run the applications on any MATLAB Runtime supported platform.

 Benefit from Encrypted MATLAB Code